 Will you be spending all your time at the resort?

 If you won't be spending all of your time at the resort then you should consider transportation.

 Does the resort offer shuttle service, or will you have to pay for taxis?
 How far is the hotel from the nearest town?
 If you want to take excursions outside the resort, be sure to choose a resort with nearby attractions.
 For example, options for day trips from Cancun include water parks, nature reserves and archaeological sites.

 What time of year will you be going?

 Mexico's weather does vary somewhat throughout the year, with some months hotter than others, and some months rainy.
 Also consider hurricane season which runs from June to November.
-You shouldn't necessarily avoid taking your beach vacation at this time, but you should definitely ask whether the hotel you choose has a hurricane guarantees and consider buying some travel insurance.
+You shouldn't necessarily avoid taking your beach vacation at this time, but you should definitely ask whether the hotel you choose has a hurricane guarantee and consider buying some travel insurance.